European shares hit 4-week high, boosted by banks and oil

 Energy shares were in demand after oil prices pushed closer to $50 a barrel, with U.S. crude hitting its highest in more than seven months after industry data suggested a larger-than-expected drawdown in U.S. crude inventories last week.

-The STOXX Europe 600 Oil and Gas index rose 2.5 percent, helped by gains of 2.3 percent for BP and Royal Dutch Shell respectively.
+The STOXX Europe 600 Oil and Gas index rose 2.2 percent, helped by gains of 2.3 percent and 2.8 percent respectively in BP and Royal Dutch Shell.

 Among fallers, British retailer Marks & Spencer slumped after it said its turnaround plan would cut into profits in the short term.